 College of DuPage

-- Until further notice, College of DuPage facilities on the main campus and at the regional centers will be formally closed.
+- Until further notice, College of DuPage facilities on the main campus and at the regional centers will be formally closed to the public.

 - College faculty and staff should continue to work from home to the maximum extent possible.

 All events (internal, hosted and rental at the main campus, COD regional centers, and the MAC) are cancelled until further notice.

 If You Experience COVID-19 Symptoms